Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

 Our walking tour takes us to Parque Céspedes, a quintessential Cuban square where colonial architecture is foregrounded by troubadours smoking cigars and writers seek literary inspiration in terrace bars.
 A statue of Carlos Manuel de Céspedes, the man who incited the 1868 rebellion, overlooks the modern bustle.
 Next to the park we find the Diego Velázquez Museum, home of Cuba’s first governor built in 1516 reputed to be Cuba’s oldest house.
 Our local expert guide brings these places all to life while providing an excellent educational exchange.

 After lunch our exploration continues with a visit to the Moncada barracks where Castro’s revolution got off to a failed start in 1953.
 Then we visit the Cementerio de Santa Ifigenia where Cuba’s national hero, Jose Marti rests and nearby, the grave of Fidel Castro.
 Not far away is San Juan Hill where you learn about the Spanish-American War and Teddy Roosevelt’s role with the Rough Riders.

 A stroll down the vehicle-free Boulevard for some souvenir shopping, and on to the El Tivoli neighborhood, named by French plantation owners who had fled Haiti during the Haitian slave revolution and settled here.
-Narrow streets crisscross steep hills that head towards the bay and one of Cuba’s only brewpubs where we enjoy a beer or soda before returning to the hotel.
+Narrow streets crisscross steep hills that head towards the bay and one of Cuba’s only brewpubs where we enjoy a beer or soda before returning to the casa.

 In the evening we have our farewell dinner and for those who want, enjoy a night in the energetic town.